Mil Mi-34

 The Mil Mi-34 (NATO reporting name: Hermit) is a light helicopter designed by the Mil Moscow Helicopter Plant in either a two or four seat configuration for utility and training.
 It was first flown on 17 November 1986 and introduced at the Paris Air Show in 1987.
 The Mi-34 entered production in 1993, and is capable of performing aerobatic manoeuvres, including rolls and loops.

 A new domestic engine version, Mil Mi-34M1 made its first hovering flight in October 2024.
 It uses the Russian made VK-650V turboshaft engine instead of the previous Radial engine.

+Development

+Further development

+In 2023, Russian Helicopters made the decision to restart production of the Mi-34, proposing the Mi-34M1 using the newly developed Klimov VK-650 light turboshaft engine.
+The engine was planned to also be used on other Russian helicopters such as the Kamov Ka-226 and Kazan Ansat.
+On 15 October 2024, hover tests of a prototype Mi-34M1 equipped with a VK-650V engine took place.
+The first flight took place on 30 December 2025 at the Mil Moscow Helicopter Plant.
+The flight lasted ten minutes and was flown by test pilot Sergey Barkov.